elizabethajg/website-redesign/README.md

-# website-redesign
-Redesigned glasswork website
+A redesigned static website representing a local business